-Hanover, MD — January 31, 2014– Dalma Novak, VP of Engineering at Pharad and the new President of the IEEE Photonics Society, will be giving a short course at the 2014 OFC/NFOEC Conference in San Francisco, CA in March.
+Hanover, MD — March 12, 2015– Dalma Novak, VP of Engineering at Pharad and President of the IEEE Photonics Society, will be giving a short course at the upcoming 2015 Optical Fiber Communication (OFC) Conference in Los Angeles, CA.

 Instructor: Dalma Novak, PhD